davydovalexander/davydovalexander.github.io/_pages/misc.md

 <b>Chess:</b> I am a competitive chess player with titles of chess expert and candidate master and a US Chess Federation [rating of 2162](http://www.uschess.org/msa/MbrDtlMain.php?13928690).

 <b>Long-Distance Running:</b> I am an ultramarathon distance runner, having run a 50 mile race (and hoping to run other long-distance events in the future).
-More casually, I try to run at least four times per week for about 10km.
 Races I have completed include:
 * Houston Marathon 2026
 * Santa Barbara Half Marathon 2025, 2024, 2023
 * San Francisco Marathon 2022